PX4/PX4-user_guide/en/data_links/telemetry.md

-# Telemetry Radios/Modems
+# Telemetry Radio/Modem Integration

 Telemetry Radios can (optionally) be used to provide a wireless MAVLink connection between a ground control station like *QGroundControl* and a vehicle running PX4.
 This section contains topics about advanced use of supported radios and integrating new telemetry systems into PX4.

-## Supported Radio Systems

-[PX4 User Guide > Telemetry](../telemetry/README.md) contains information about telemetry radio systems already supported by PX4.
+> **Tip** [Peripheral Hardware > Telemetry Radios](../telemetry/README.md) contains information about telemetry radio systems already supported by PX4.
   This includes radios that use the *SiK Radio* firmware and *3DR WiFi Telemetry Radios*.

 ## Integrating Telemetry Systems